Langley Separation Agreement Lawyers

 • Show that the agreement was signed without coercion, duress, mistake or unconscionability.

 With separation agreements covering such important matters, decisions can become complex and there is little margin for error.
+Experienced and trusted legal assistance is essential during these times.

 At DSG Family Law in Langley, BC, we understand the far-reaching impact of family law matters like divorce and legal separation on parental rights, personal property, children, and assets.
 Our professional and highly skilled family lawyers are committed to providing you with expert representation, tailored to your unique needs.